-With the recent horrific tragedy involving St. Petersburg Police Officer David Crawford, who was shot by a 15 year old attending Gibbs High School who had a history of attendance issues, I was inspired to write this topic that discusses an all too important subject involving students in high school who decide not to finish their education by dropping out.
+With the horrific tragedy involving St. Petersburg Police Officer David Crawford, who was shot by a 15 year old attending Gibbs High School who had a history of attendance issues (as of 2012, the student, Nicholas Lindsey, is serving a life sentence in the custody of the Florida Department of Corrections), I was inspired to write this topic that discusses an all too important subject involving students in high school who decide not to finish their education by dropping out.
 So, if you are (or a parent of a student who is) contemplating dropping out of high school, I strongly encourage you to read this topic all the way through.

 This topic is Pinellas County School District specific.
 If you live in another Florida county or out of Florida check your school district's procedures on handling of students who intend to terminate school enrollment.
 Additionally, if you live outside Florida check your state's compulsory attendance laws as these laws differ from state to state.

 Also discussed in this topic is what if, despite the advice given to you from school officials not to drop out, you indeed proceed and drop out of school.
 It is presented here as a convenience to those high school students that have indeed dropped out of high school.
 Your webmaster does NOT advocate dropping out of high school as a cure-all for problems that may arise in high school and this topic is not to be interpreted as such.

 ATTENTION PINELLAS COUNTY SCHOOL DISTRICT HIGH SCHOOL PRINCIPALS, ASSISTANT PRINCIPALS, GUIDANCE COUNSELORS AND DISTRICT DROPOUT PREVENTION STAFF: You may use this page as a tool in discussing with your students who have expressed a desire in dropping out of high school, provided appropriate credit is given.